MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/7-create-a-downstream-device-identity-in-iot-hub.md

 1. On the **Create a device** blade, enter `DownstreamDevice1` into the **Device ID** field.
 This is the device identity used for authentication and access control.

 1. Select **Symmetric key** for the **Authentication type**, and leave the **Auto-generate keys** box checked.
-This will have IoT Hub automatically generate the Symmetric keys for authenticating the device.
+This option tells the IoT Hub to automatically generate the Symmetric keys for authenticating the device.

-1. Under **Parent device** click the **Set a parent device** link to begin configuring this downstream device to communicate with IoT Hub through the IoT Edge Gateway.
+1. Under **Parent device**, click the **Set a parent device** link to begin configuring this downstream device to communicate with IoT Hub through the IoT Edge Gateway.

 1. On the **Set an Edge device as a parent device** blade, select the **AZ-220-VM-EDGEGW-_{YOUR-ID}_** Device ID in the list of IoT Edge Devices.